joaomelo/hot-collection/README.md

     git clone https://github.com/joaomelo/hot-collection.git

-Then create a `demo.env` file inside the demo/config folder.
+If you want to connect to a Firestore, then create a `demo.env` file inside the demo/config folder.
 Fill that file with the variables assignments bellow.
 Replace the values with the real ones for your firebase project and of an active Firebase user email and password.
 Don't forget to add the demo.env file to your ".gitignore".

     FIREBASE_API_KEY=foobar
     FIREBASE_AUTH_DOMAIN=foobar.firebaseapp.com